ClairSullivan-Associates/n8n_agentic_course/Module_0/onboarding.md

 ## Google Sheets

 There are various activities and challenges in this course that will require you to read from and write to Google Sheets.
+You will be connecting to the Google Sheets you create via OAuth2 authentication.
+When you do this, you will be able to select the appropriate sheet from a list via a dropdown menu.

-In order to do this, you might need to provide the ID of the particular sheet you are working with.
+However, it is also possible to connect to a Google Sheet via the ID of the particular sheet you are working with.
 To find the ID of a Google Sheet, open the sheet in your web browser.
 The URL will look something like this:

 ![](./pics/google_sheet_id.jpg)

 The ID is the string of characters shown above in the orange box between `.../d/` and `/edit?gid=...`.

+## GitHub

+For some of the challenges in this course, you will be required to interact with GitHub repositories.
+You will need to create a GitHub account if you do not already have one.
+If you need to create an account, [sign up here](https://github.com/signup).
+You will then be connecting to this account via OAuth2 authentication within n8n.

 ## Visual Crossing